 Stitch Length = 3.5 or longer

 Normal stitch length is between 2.5 and 3.0; however, when using heavyweight fabrics, you should lengthen that stitch length to 3.5 or even 4.0.
 To determine the proper setting for your sewing machine, using two small scrap pieces of your fabric, sew a seam, press it open, and then look at the seam from the right side of the fabric.
-Lift the seam up toward a light and see if you can see gaps between the stitches.
+Lift the seam up toward the light and see if you can see gaps between the stitches.
 If you can, shorten the stitch length a little.
 If you see puckers and pulling between stitches, lengthen the stitch.

 Don’t Forget the Tails!